Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Related Work

 Another line of related work relies on graph paths as signals for link prediction in KGs.
 The Path Ranking Algorithm~\citep{lao2010relational,lao2011random}, for example, performs random walks guided by relation sequences and counts how often a node can be reached via those paths.
 In a similar vein, heuristics like \emph{Katz index}~\citep{Katz_index} and PageRank~\citep{pagerank} which rely on existing paths in the graph can be useful for link prediction tasks~\citep{zhang2018link, qa_joint_modelling}.

-Even though these relaxation and path-based approaches can, in principle, be applied to complex query answering, to the best of our knowledge no prior work has systematically examined whether neural methods recover the same answers, or whether they truly surpass what can be achieved by relaxation-based reasoning over the graph.
+Even though these relaxation and path-based approaches can, in principle, be applied to complex query answering, to the best of our knowledge no prior work has systematically examined whether neural methods recover the same answers, or whether they truly surpass what can be achieved by query relaxation over the graph.